pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---old-manual.md

 The library file format (and object file format) may be found at the end of this documentation.
 A library is simply a set of independent routines (that may refer to each other) put together in a sequential form.
 You may only specify a single -x option on the command line.
-A filename may be explicitly defined (including device and path information) to determine the storage location of the library.
-As in -l you may omit the filename to use the default filename identified by the "Z80\_STDLIB" environment variable.
-A library routine must be defined using a simple XLIB directive with an identical address name label definition.
+A filename must be explicitly defined (including device and path information) to determine the storage location of the library.
 Please refer to further information later in this documentation.
 The "Z80lib.zip" contains the standard library with all corresponding source files.
 Have a look at them - they clearly displays how to compose a library routine.